vidbina/vidbina.github.io/_posts/2016-01-25-to-my-brother.markdown

   article: #see ogp.me/#types
     author: https://www.facebook.com/david.asabina
     section: Family
-description: After a nightmare I just felt I needed to share a few things with my younger brother, a remarkable specimen of the homosapien species.
+description: I lost my brother in a nightmare then woke up to a world where he was alive as ever.
+I just felt I needed to share a few things with my younger brother, a remarkable homosapien specimen.
 ---
 Distraught and drenched in sweat -- it is the second time I woke to a nightmarish dream.